How to do Web Scraping with Puppeteer and NodeJS

 Great!
 We can now set custom headers and the user agent.
 Plus, modify properties that don't match.

 You did it!
-You can start scraping now with Puppeteer and extract all the data you need.
+You now know how to start your Puppeteer scraping project and extract the data you desire.

 Conclusion

 In this Puppeteer tutorial, you've learned from installation to advanced topics.
-Don't forget the two main reasons to favor web scraping with Puppeteer or other headless browsers: extracting dynamic data and bypassing antibot systems.
+Don't forget the two main reasons to favor Puppeteer or other headless browsers: extracting dynamic data and bypassing anti-bot systems.

-- In which cases and why to use Puppeteer for web scraping.
+1. When and why to use Puppeteer for scraping.

-Nobody said that using Puppeteer for web scraping was easy, but you're closer to accessing any content you want!
+Nobody said that using Puppeteer for web scraping was easy, but hey, you're now closer to accessing any content you want!
+You can also compare Puppeteer with Selenium if you're considering an alternative.